Tin Thermal Stabilizers (Sn)

-The tin thermal stabilizers These are the products used by manufacturers of PVC for various industries and whose function is to delay the thermal degradation of the material during its processing at high temperatures.
-Hydrochloric acid (HCl), in gaseous form, is what is emitted by PVC and acts as a catalyst for the thermal degradation process.
-The correct dosage prevents surface yellowing of the product and promotes obtaining the desired finished product.
-Furthermore, the tin thermal stabilizers They provide excellent initial color, shine, and transparency, making them one of the most popular products on the market.
+Tin thermal stabilizers are products used by PVC manufacturers across various industries to delay the thermal degradation of the material during processing at high temperatures.
+Hydrogen chloride (HCl), released by PVC in gaseous form, acts as a catalyst in the thermal degradation process.
+Proper dosing helps prevent surface yellowing and promotes achieving the desired finished product.
+In addition, tin thermal stabilizers provide excellent initial color, gloss, and transparency, making them one of the most preferred solutions in the market.

-The tin thermal stabilizers They naturally contain a certain odor, which can be controlled by reducing their dosage and/or using them with other co-stabilizers that together prevent thermal degradation.
-Furthermore, these products, due to their high performance, are usually preferred in Rigid PVC and in processes where high compression is exerted, as is the case of injection and extrusion.
+Tin thermal stabilizers naturally have a certain odor, which can be controlled by reducing their dosage and/or by using them in combination with other co-stabilizers that together help prevent thermal degradation.
+Due to their high performance, they are commonly preferred for rigid PVC and in processes involving high compression, such as injection and extrusion.

-Although its unit cost may be high compared to other alternatives, it is usually chosen for its excellent cost-benefit ratio and its easy integration into the matrix.
-PVC during the mixing process.
+Although its unit cost may be higher compared to other alternatives, it is usually selected due to its excellent cost–benefit ratio and its easy integration into the PVC matrix during the mixing process.

 It is one of the most widely used tins on the market due to its excellent performance relative to its cost, and it also provides good transparency, making it suitable for both transparent and opaque applications.
 It is commonly used in rigid products for extrusion, calendering, and injection molding processes of all kinds.
 We offer grades with varying tin content.